Annual recruitment: Frequently asked questions

 What is the purpose of the Economist and Policy Analyst written assignment?

-The written assignment is intended to evaluate your ability to communicate effectively in writing, analyze and synthesize information, understand issues, and identify their economic, social and/or financial implications.
+The written assignment is intended to evaluate your ability to communicate effectively in writing and analytical thinking – analyzing and synthesizing information to understand issues, identify options, and support sound decision making.

-The written assignment will be administered to the candidates who meet the initial screening criteria of education, specialization in economics and academic excellence.
+The written assignment will be administered to the candidates who meet the initial screening criteria of education and the specialization in economics.

 What is required for the GPA academic excellence asset qualification criteria?

-Candidates must be able to demonstrate they have obtained a grade point average (GPA) equivalent to 75 per cent or higher on their last completed Bachelor’s degree.
-We reserve the right to make this decision.
+Candidates must be able to demonstrate they have obtained a grade point average (GPA) equivalent to 75 per cent or higher on their last completed degree.
 Your transcripts will be used to validate your GPA.

 How do I know if my experience is relevant to Finance (Doctoral Researcher stream)?